equk/alsa-sw-eq/README.md

 * LADSPA (Linux Audio Developers Simple Plugin Architecture)
 * mbeq (ladspa plugin)

-Currently the script switches between onboard audio & a USB interface.
+Currently the script switches between a USB DAC & a USB Headset.

-Onboard sound has no EQ & the USB interface has a Multiband EQ for a headset (based on frequency response graph)
+The USB DAC (speakers) has no EQ & the USB Headset has a Multiband EQ (based on frequency response graph)

 ## screenshot